 The Plan addresses housing, community, and economic development needs.
 The goals, objectives, and activities focus on the needs of low and moderate-income persons, including persons with special needs.
 The Plan develops strategies and actions offering flexibility and responsiveness with accountability.
 The Plan continues the implementation of the CDBG-CLOSE program.
 CDBG-CLOSE liquidates the remaining funding and closes all Revolving Loan Funds (RLF).
+All CDBG-CLOSE funds were awarded in previous program years; the State continues to monitor recipients for compliance with applicable national objectives and required outcomes.
 UGLG's that currently administer an Economic Development RLF's are required to participate in CDBG-CLOSE.

 The State, in partnership with other local, state and federal entities share common goals and interests.
-These other entities include tribes, local and regional organizations or commissions, non-profit and forprofit corporations and other state agencies and authorities.
+These other entities include tribes, local and regional organizations or commissions, non-profit and for-profit corporations and other state agencies and authorities.